 Student device must meet or exceed the corresponding specifications based on operating system (OS).
 All devices must support Microsoft Office 365 or Microsoft Office 2016.
 If you are not using a Windows device, you are responsible for using a browser that can emulate a Windows device (i.e. Puffin or others).
 The specifications noted here are only a guide and may change without notice.

 Microsoft Windows Devices (preferred)

-Operating System (OS): Windows 7/8/8.1/10 (32/64 Bit) - Windows 10 recommended!
+Operating System (OS): Windows 10 or newer recommended!

-Hardware: Intel Celeron Processor N3060 or equivalent, 32 GB HDD, 2GB RAM, Keyboard, Mouse or trackpad
+Hardware: Intel Celeron Processor N3060 or equivalent, 32 GB of free Hard Drive space, 4GB RAM, Keyboard, Mouse or trackpad irackpau

 Software: MS Office 2013 or newer